Comprehensible output: Reception

 Stephen Krashen argues that the basic problem with all output hypotheses is that output is rare, and comprehensible output is even rarer.
 Even when the language acquirer does speak, they rarely make the types of adjustments that the CO hypothesis claims are useful and necessary to acquire new forms.
 Another difficulty with CO is that pushing students to speak in a second language may be uncomfortable for them, raising the affective filter and thus hampering acquisition.
 When asked which aspects of foreign language learning caused them the most anxiety, students placed speaking in the foreign language at the top of the list.
 Methods that are based on comprehensible output frequently put acquirers in this uncomfortable position.

 The comprehensible output theory is closely related to the need hypothesis, which states that we acquire language forms only when we need to communicate or make ourselves understood.
 If this hypothesis is correct, then language acquirers must be forced to speak.

-According to Stephen Krashen, the Need Hypothesis is incorrect.
+According to Stephen Krashen, the need hypothesis is incorrect.
 However, Krashen does point out that need can be helpful when it places the acquirer in a position in which he or she can receive comprehensible input (CI).
 On the other hand, need is useless in the absence of CI.

 Krashen uses a story invented by Garrison Keillor on the Prairie Home Companion, in a segment entitled "The Minnesota Language School", to argue against schools which operate on the need hypothesis.
 Their method is to take someone who speaks no German, fly them up in a helicopter, and then threaten to push them out of the helicopter unless they start speaking German.
 If the need hypothesis is correct, then this would work.
 Of course, this is an oversimplification that nonetheless makes this point in a very colorful way.
-Changing the hypothetical situation slightly, though, one might speculate about what would have happened if the person had been warned about his helicopter German test.
+Changing the hypothetical situation slightly, though, one might speculate about what would happen if the person were warned about his helicopter German test.
 The "helicopter test" may in fact be a misleading parallel: the need itself does not equate to learning—it merely creates the conditions for learning (or "intake") which the teacher can then take advantage of.
 If you were to explain to the person in the helicopter at that moment how a parachute works, you would probably achieve some degree of success in having them retain that information.

 Furthermore, research suggests that humans can develop extremely high levels of language and literacy proficiency without any language output or production at all.
 Studies show that acquirers usually acquire small but significant amounts of new vocabulary through single exposure to a new word found in a comprehensible text.
 "Given the consistent evidence for comprehensible input, and the failure of other means of developing language competence, providing more comprehensible input seems to be a more reasonable strategy than increasing output," says Krashen.